René Girard: Career

 Girard occupied positions at Duke University and Bryn Mawr College from 1953 to 1957, after which he moved to Johns Hopkins University, Baltimore, where he became a full professor in 1961.
 In that year, he also published his first book: (Deceit, Desire and the Novel, 1966).
 For several years, he moved back and forth between the State University of New York at Buffalo and Johns Hopkins University.
 Books he published in this period include La Violence et le sacré (1972; Violence and the Sacred, 1977) and (1978; Things Hidden Since the Foundation of the World, 1987).

 In 1966, as the Chair of the Romance Languages Department at Johns Hopkins, Girard helped Richard A. Macksey, the Director of the newly founded Humanities Center, to organize a colloquium on French thought.
 The event was titled "The Languages of Criticism and the Sciences of Man" and was held from 18 to 21 October 1966.
 Featuring prominent French academics such as Jacques Lacan, Roland Barthes, and Jacques Derrida, it is often credited with having launched the post-structuralist movement.

 In 1981, Girard became Andrew B. Hammond Professor of French Language, Literature, and Civilization at Stanford University, where he stayed until his retirement in 1995.
 During this period, he published (1982), La route antique des hommes pervers (1985), A Theatre of Envy: William Shakespeare (1991) and (1994).

 In 1985, he received his first honorary degree from the Vrije Universiteit Amsterdam in the Netherlands; several others followed.

 In 1990, a group of scholars founded the Colloquium on Violence and Religion (COV&R) with the goal to "explore, criticize, and develop the mimetic model of the relationship between violence and religion in the genesis and maintenance of culture."
 This organization organizes a yearly conference devoted to topics related to mimetic theory, scapegoating, violence, and religion.
 Girard was Honorary Chair of COV&R. Co-founder and first president of the COV&R was the Roman Catholic theologian Raymund Schwager.

 René Girard's work has inspired interdisciplinary research projects and experimental research such as the Mimetic Theory project sponsored by the John Templeton Foundation.

-On 17 March 2005, Girard was elected to the Académie française.
+On 17 March 2005, Girard was elected to the Académie française, taking the seat left vacant by Dominican priest Ambroise-Marie Carré.